When launching a new digital project, there can be a disconnect between:

 This guide is for both technical and business professionals to learn about BDD, how it can benefit projects of all sizes, and how to implement it with confidence.
 It is structured to reflect the flow of the BDD process.

 For more information on how Inviqa itself introduced BDD, check out the 'How we use BDD at Inviqa' section, or contact us to learn how Inviqa can help your organisation or technical team adopt BDD.

-Konstantin heads up Inviqa's BDD (Behaviour Driven Development) practice.
-To ensure software development meets business goals, Konstantin has established the BDD pipeline, a set of processes and tools that aid collaboration between technical and non-technical teams.
+Konstantin headed-up Inviqa's BDD (Behaviour Driven Development) practice.
+To ensure software development meets business goals, Konstantin established the BDD pipeline, a set of processes and tools that aid collaboration between technical and non-technical teams.

 Alistair Stead, former CTO